ndudar/React-Router-Practice-2/README.md

 ### Route:
 - path specifies URL and element names component to render
+- any children of Route components must also be Route components
+- the parent route will render, then any child route will render according to the path we are on!

 ### Link:
 - allows you to load different components with **no refresh**